BodhiMorris/Assessment-Game/CT Game Asesment Planing.md

 __Core Gameplay or Simulation Mechanics__
-The only gameplay mechanics will be movement based, I will add normal 2d platformer movement like moving, jumping, wall jumps and maybe a grappling mechanic.
+The only gameplay mechanics will be movement based, I will add normal 2d platformer movement like moving, jumping and wall jumps

 __Level Progresion__